Box Breathing—A Quick & Easy Exercise to Bring Calm to Anyone, Anywhere

 1. inhale for a count of four

 2. gently hold your breath (keep your tongue loose with a soft gaze OR eyes closed) for a count of 4

 3. exhale gently for a count of 4

 4. hold for a count of four

 If you have found this information of value, please share!
-Don’t forget to follow on social media and join fromtheteachersinbox on the wix app—you’ll get updates each time there is no content available!
+Don’t forget to follow on social media and join fromtheteachersinbox on the wix app—you’ll get updates each time there is new content available!